-- The Vice Chancellor for Institutional Accountability and Accreditation in concert with unit/sub-unit heads makes recommendations regarding the results of the AUPs and narratives and submits the findings to the Chancellor. - The Chancellor, respective unit/sub-unit heads, and the Vice-Chancellor for Financial Affairs develop budget recommendations for the next fiscal year for review and approval by the System Office and System Management Board, as needed.
+• The Vice Chancellor for Institutional Accountability and Accreditation in concert with unit/sub-unit heads makes recommendations regarding the results of the AUPs and narratives and submits the findings to the Chancellor.

-• The Vice-Chancellor for Accountability and Accreditation, Vice-Chancellor for Academic and Student Affairs, AVC for Academic Support/Bar Prep review the results of external and internal measures for student success and present the results to the Law Center Faculty during faculty meetings and Faculty/Staff retreats.
+- The Chancellor, respective unit/sub-unit heads, and the Vice Chancellor for Financial Affairs develop budget recommendations for the next fiscal year for review and approval by the System Office and System Management Board, as needed. - The Vice Chancellor for • Institutional Accountability and Accreditation, Vice Chancellor for Academic Affairs, the Vice Chancellor for Student Affairs, and the Associate Vice Chancellor for Academic Support/Bar Prep review the results of external and internal measures for student success and present the results to the Law Center Faculty during faculty meetings and Faculty/Staff retreats.
 Based on data presented, the Law Center Faculty make suggestions for improvement in the Juris Doctor Program as needed.